 Q: My spouse and I have been married for almost 20 years, but I've owned my business for more than 25 years.
 I know that the income from the business is "community" property, but is the business itself considered my separate property?

 A: Not necessarily.
 Don't assume that a business you owned prior to marriage remains separate property after marriage.
-It may become subject to community property laws.
+Your sole ownership of that business may be affected by community property laws.
 If your business increased in value during the marriage due in part to your spouse's contributions, your spouse may be entitled to a share of the increase in value upon divorce or your death.
-Such contributions can be obvious -- your spouse provided bookkeeping services to the business -- but they can also be more subtle -- i.e. your spouse took care of the home and children so you could focus on running the business.
+Such contributions can be obvious, such as your spouse providing bookkeeping services to the business.
+But they can also be more subtle, such as your spouse taking care of the home and children so you could focus on running the business.

 Q: Should my spouse and I file a joint tax return?

 A: Ordinarily, filing a joint return will give you a greater tax advantage.
 But in some cases, your combined income tax on separate returns may be less than it would be on a joint return.
-Determine your tax both on a joint return and on separate returns under the community property laws of your state.
+Determine your tax both on a joint return and on separate returns.
 You can then compare the tax figured under both methods and use the one that results in less tax.
-Keep in mind that if you file separate returns you and your spouse must each report half of your combined community income and deductions in addition to your separate income and deductions.
+Keep in mind that in cases where married couples file taxes separately, the Internal Revenue Service requires that they both use the same deduction method -- itemized or standard.

-If You Still Have Questions After This Marriage FAQ?
-Seek Legal Help
+Still Have Questions About Marriage and the Law?
+Seek Legal Help!